October 22, 2025

 TL;DR

-Leadership strengths can quietly turn into liabilities when they slip into overdrive — what the Blindspotting framework calls blindspots.
+Leadership strengths can quietly turn into liabilities when they slip into overdrive — what the Blindspotting framework calls leadership blindspots.
 These aren’t flaws, but strengths used without balance or awareness.
-The Blindspotting Self-Awareness Model, developed by Martin Dubin, PhD, maps six areas where leaders most often miss what’s holding them back: Identity, Behavior, Traits, Intellect, Emotion, and Motive.
+The Blindspotting Self-Awareness Model, developed by Martin Dubin, maps six areas where leaders most often miss what’s holding them back: Identity, Behavior, Traits, Intellect, Emotion, and Motive.
 Seeing yourself clearly in these six layers helps leaders realign strengths, rebuild trust, and sustain long-term performance.

 Every leader has strengths that fuel their success … decisiveness, vision, drive, care for their team.
 These are the qualities that get you promoted, that inspire others, that make people trust you to lead.